retypeapp/retype/guides/github-actions.md

 Automatically deploying to GitHub Pages requires a basic `retype-action.yml` configuration file to be added to your GitHub repo and some simple project configuration.

 !!!
-Write permission are required so that Retype and automatically created the `retype` branch and write any generated files into that branch.
+Content `write` permission are required so that Retype and can automatically create the `retype` branch and write the generated files into that branch.
 !!!
 ---